GenomicsAotearoa/hts_workshop_mpi/level3/12-annotation.md

 The power of BLAST lies in its ability to exhaustively search for query sequences in very large databases of target sequence data, however this can make BLAST a computationally expensive process.
 This means that on NeSI, when we run a BLAST analysis we need to use ```slurm``` to request resources and schedule our job.

 Lucky for us, BLAST is a commonly used tool and our friends at NeSI have template ```slurm``` scripts available for us to use.
-We will use this template today to prepare a ``slurm`` script to use BLAST to annotate the predicted open reading frames we identified in the *M. Bovis* genome with ```prodigal```
+We will use a template today to prepare a ``slurm`` script to use BLAST to annotate the predicted open reading frames we identified in the *M. Bovis* genome with ```prodigal```

 There are different types of BLAST we can use depending on the type of sequence data we have as input, and the types of databases we want to search to generate output.

 <img src="../img/blast_types.png" alt="Types of BLAST searches" width='600'/>

-Here we want to use nucleotide sequence to predict the protein associated with an ORF, so we will use BLASTX
+Here we want to predict the proteins associated with the ORFs we predicted from the genome sequence, so we will use BLASTX

 Navigate to your working directory on NeSI.
-Create a folder `5_Gene_anotations` and copy the template blastx slurm script and the two unknown nucleotide open read frames (ORFs) from `/nesi/project/nesi03181/phel/module_3/5_Gene_annotations/` into your folder.
+Create a folder `5_Gene_annotations` and copy the template blastx slurm script and the two unknown nucleotide open read frames (ORFs) from `/nesi/project/nesi03181/phel/module_3/5_Gene_annotations/` into your folder.

 Make sure you copy the nucleotide sequences for the unknown ORFs by checking the file suffix is ```.fna``` for fasta file.